c-bata/ansible-template/README.md

 ## License

-This repository is licensed under MIT.
+This template is licensed under the MIT License.